cpb/sexp_cli_tools/README.md

 #### Goal

 - Replace methods that call super with a hook method
-- Modify parent classes implementation of the supered method to call hook methods
+- Modify parent class' implementation of the supered method to call hook methods

 #### Initial state